NB "Total Eclipse"

 The new shower tray when installed

-The signwriting on "Total Eclipse"
+The sign writing on "Total Eclipse"

-The cabin side showing the position of the signwriting
+The cabin side showing the position of the sign writing

 The inside of the rear deck canopy with Velcro replacing the broken zip fastener

-I replaced the damaged "lift-dot" fasteners.
-The canopy is over twenty years old and ideally, needs replacing mainly due to my damaging it on the Llangollen Canal last year.
-But due to the cost of them running to over £1k this will have to wait until our "canopy fund" has a few more pennies in it.
-The major fault on it is the zip fastener on the right hand side screen which had broken and I hit upon an idea to replace it.
-Instead of another zip why not replace it with self-adhesive Velcro?
-A suitable length of a heavy duty variety was purchased from our local fabric shop and after replacing the broken "lift dot" fasteners I set to work removing the old zip.
-This didn't prove to be too difficult as the cotton had started to rot.
-The Velcro is self adhesive and the inside piece was cut to length and stuck onto the material once all the old cotton was removed and the area cleaned.
-The flap that the other piece was to be fitted to is too narrow for the full-width Velcro so I cut it in half down its length and stuck into position.
-Initially, this worked well and when the side panel was put back in place the two parts of the Velcro "knitted" together well but I made the mistake of sticking the Velcro on in cold weather.
 After a couple of weeks the adhesive came unstuck on the exposed part of the cover and it came apart.
 Well... it seemed a good idea at the time but we had to bite the bullet and contacted Coverit Boat Canopies to come and measure for a new canopy and give us a quote.
 They promised to do this and we are now waiting for them to come and give us the bad news as to how much this will cost...
 I'm betting about £1700!
 Thanks to Ange's bargaining skills we forged a deal with Coverit to make a new rear canopy and dodger plus a cratch cover over the front deck for a really good price.
 The type of canopy we specified was one that does not require a glazed timber windscreen but has an extra hoop frame and a section sloping down to the cabin roof with a "zippable" clear PVC section to act as a windscreen.
 The template was made and two days later the completed canopy was fitted and exceeded our expectations.
 The cratch was being made by Ian Gilbody and when completed Coverit are returning to make a template and again to fit it.
 The British Racing Green PVC matched the boat's paintwork well and the canopy was nicely shaped to match the boat's line.
-The windscreen had a steeper rake than the old timber one had and gave a better view as well as a greater feeling of spaciousness.
-Closer examination showed a couple of things that needed slight modification such as there was no zip allowing the windscreen portion to be rolled up when necessary, flaps would need to be stitched on behind the cleats to prevent rain ingress and straps to support the side screens when rolled up.
-We also think that rain might enter where the handrails pass through the canopy and where the canopy attaches to the cabin roof.
-After discussing it with Gary we plan to fit a thin batten behind the windscreen to guide any ingress of rainwater to the edges of the roof where it will run down the cabin sides.
-The couple of slight modifications to the canopy will be made when the cratch cover template is made.

 The futon that we installed in 2008 was awkward to open out into a bed so we looked at a "click-clack" type sofa bed to replace it with.
 After visiting local furniture shops and scouring the Internet a brown leather example was ordered from Amazon.
 This is more comfortable that the futon and is much easier to convert into a reasonably sized bed.
 It was installed before the cratch and front deck canopy was fitted which is just as well as the cratch and front deck canopy would both have to be removed prior to it being installed.